Published on 12 May 2020 - Updated on 25 May 2021

 SFTP file transfer options include requiring a username and password or using SSH keys.
 Store public keys in your account, and proper key authentication will allow for passwordless login.
 SSH keys are helpful for automated file transfers.

 You also need to make sure that your servers themselves are secure.
 With ExaVault’s SFTP as a service, you’re backed by a 24/7 team of professionals who monitor and maintain the infrastructure.
 When you are paying for a service, it is the company’s job to provide a secure, easy-to-use service that meets clients’ needs.
 Otherwise, they won’t have any clients.

 When you sign up for SFTP as a service, you’ll get better file management than you would otherwise with in-house attempts.
-This includes online resources, a web-based file manager, user permissions, logging, and more.
+This includes online resources, a web-based file manager, flexible user permissions, logging, and more.